ChrisSchulze/portfolio/portfolio/works/project-3.md

 ---
 ### Issue

-<p class="lead">When we rebranded the DHB their new website was already in the making.
-The design was generic and the information architecture needed improvement.</p>
+When we rebranded the DHB their new website was already in the making.
+The design was generic and the information architecture needed improvement.

 ![](/upload/DHB_Designs_2.jpg)